axylf/math377_capstone/README.md

 ### Proposed Solution

-    We intend to build a regression model using SciKit Learn to find which letters should be guessed in different puzzles, and find a general case guess based on what works for each word.
+* We intend to build a regression model using SciKit Learn to find which letters should be guessed in different puzzles, and find a general case guess based on what works for each word.
 We will evaluate whether linear or logistic works better.

-    We proxied earlier based on frequencies that G, H, D, A are the best combination in terms of frequency, but we want to take into account the individual words that make up each puzzle.
+* We proxied earlier based on frequencies that G, H, D, A are the best combination in terms of frequency, but we want to take into account the individual words that make up each puzzle.

 ### Data Dictionary

+* For the *Wheel* dataset:

 | Variable | Type | Description |
 | -------- | ------- | --------- |